Thousands of Cubans leave for the United States by sea, land and plane in the largest exodus in 40 years

 Cubans who cannot pay between 10,000 and 15,000 dollars to pay for a plane trip to Nicaragua and follow it by land, or to pay for a speedboat, sometimes they make their own rafts with pipes and wood.

 Among them is a 37-year-old man who worked temporarily in construction and fishing.
-He couldn’t afford a smuggler and built a raft out of ten-foot-long aluminum tubes.
+He mightn’t afford a smuggler and built a raft out of ten-foot-long aluminum tubes.
 In May 2021 sailed for 22 hours with three friends all the way to the Florida Keys.

 He built it in secret, with money that he was saving day by day, taking care of himself even to spend the minimum on food.
 For months he kept the raft hidden between a mountain and mangroveswhere he went every day to make it.

-For fear of being discovered, no one knew about the trip except his three companions, his mother and his wife.
+For fear of being discovered, no one knew regarding the trip except his three companions, his mother and his wife.
 Much less the date.
 His colleagues found out just a few hours before starting the journey.

 They rowed out late at night from a fishing port in Playa Baracoa, west of Havana, he said in a lengthy interview at Allen’s office.
 They didn’t have GPS and oriented themselves by looking at the stars.

 A whole day passed and when night was falling they saw the entry buoys to an island in South Florida.
 They approached the coast, walked and met people.
-“At Least We’re Alive”he thought, but they realized that someone was calling the authorities to report them and they immediately ran to the raft and headed out to sea again, fearing they would be detained and deported to Cuba.
+“At Least We’re Alive”he thought, but they realized that someone was calling the authorities to report them and they immediately ran to the raft and headed out to sea once more, fearing they would be detained and deported to Cuba.

 They waited in the water for a while until they approached Key West.
 Without knowing it, they arrived at a place where a group of Cuban tourists was taking photos.
 They helped them with the transfer to Miami.
 The man called his wife to tell her that she had arrived safely and asked her to tell her in-laws that she was on her way to her house in Miami.